-Individual learning in this course results from in-class discussions, problem solving, and lab work.
-The balance of the individual learning results from lectures on specific topics, student research, and industry speakers.
-Team learning focus of this course is on an applied group project centred on a financial model.
+Individual learning in this course results from model building, problem solving, and lab work.
+Team learning focus of this course is on two assignments and an applied group project centred on a financial model.

 The final grade will be calculated as follows: